Last Updated on May 31, 2023

 The rat race is perennial if you let it take control of your life.

 You need to find that passion everyone is talking about and realize that the world can be as small or as large as you let it be.
 Trust in God’s plan that everything will eventually fall into place.

 Interact with people.
-Join the club that you’ve always been curious about.
-Or maybe contact your high school friends and see what they are up to these days.
+Join the club you’ve always been curious about, or maybe contact your high school friends to see what they are up to.

 Get your finances together.
-Start by having a budget before learning to invest.
+Start by having a budget, build your emergency fund, get insured, then invest.

 Read a book.
 Realize that Harry Potter is much, much better in writing.
 Or, know that C.S Lewis is one of the greatest minds of the 20th century.